Sir Richard Branson Calls on World Leaders to Protect Sharks as the Countdown Begins for Critical Vote at CITES

 This week, representatives from over 180 nations have gathered in Panama and will vote on one of the most significant proposals in the history of CITES shark conservation.
 Putting a stop to the precipitous collapse of global shark populations is at stake, and you have the power to help restore their abundance.
 If sharks are removed from the ocean, it would not only be devastating to the health of our oceans, but also to the health of our planet - and scientists have warned that the consequences on human food security, local economies, and even climate change will be far reaching and severe.

 More than 120,000 concerned citizens have raised their voices for the ocean and called on you to vote in support of this year’s shark proposals.
 Now, it is time for you, our leaders, to listen and take action.

 Three CITES proposals prohibit the trade of requiem, guitarfish, and hammerhead families of sharks and rays – an important and necessary move to avoid population extinctions.
 Requiem sharks make up most of the shark fin and meat trade.
-As one of the least regulated families, this family of sharks also are the most threatened with already listed as Endangered and Critically Endangered on the IUCN Red List of Threatened Species.
+As one of the least regulated families, this family of sharks also are the most threatened with 68% of requiem sharks already listed as Endangered and Critically Endangered on the IUCN Red List of Threatened Species.

 You need to be logged in to support this